The Complete Intermittent Fasting Guide for Beginners

 - Bulletproof Intermittent Fasting: Similar to 16:8, but with one crucial difference so you don’t get hangry: You drink a cup of Bulletproof Coffee in the morning.
-The quality fats keep you full until lunch, and you remain in a fasted state so you reap all the benefits of intermittent fasting.
+The quality fats keep you full until lunch, and you continue autophagy and fat-burning so you real all the benefits of intermittent fasting.

 As with any diet or exercise plan, consult your healthcare provider to determine what’s best for you.

 Feel more like yourself in 30 Days.
 Try our FREE 30 Day Upgrade program.